MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ```

 ### Step 3 – Configure Networking for Container Application
 Because you will be hosting a website inside of a container a few networking related configurations need to be made.
 First a firewall rule needs to be created on the container host that will allow access to the website.
 In this example we will be accessing the site through port 80.
 Run the following script to create this firewall rule.
+This script can be copied into the VM.

 ``` powershell
 if (!(Get-NetFirewallRule | where {$_.Name -eq "TCP80"})) {